Dental Checkups & Teeth Cleanings – Coatesville, PA

 Why Flossing and Brushing Aren’t Enough

 You’ll often hear Dr. Simeone and his team talk about the benefits of practicing good oral hygiene habits at home.
 This includes brushing twice a day for two full minutes, flossing at least once a day, and rinsing with an antiseptic mouthwash, in addition to using a fluoride toothpaste and soft-bristled toothbrush.
 But optimal oral health requires more than just brushing and flossing.
 As we mentioned earlier, there are certain problems and situations that can only be detected by a dental professional.
-Your toothbrush, toothpaste, and dental floss can only do so much, but the tools used by your dentist office can reach areas your day-to-day oral equipment cannot.
+Your toothbrush, toothpaste, and dental floss can only do so much, but the tools used by your dental office can reach areas your day-to-day oral equipment cannot.

 By combining your routine dental habits and regular checkups and cleanings, this will keep dental insurance costs low, which means more money in your pocket.
 Preventive care is the tried and true way to save money in the long run.
 By keeping your teeth and gums healthy from the start, you can prevent problems from developing in the future and more money being used on restorative treatment.